-Patients with advanced DLBCL that have a negative end of therapy (EOT) PET scan have an excellent prognosis without radiation (RT).
+Patients with advanced DLBCL who have a negative EOT PET scan have an excellent prognosis without RT.

-Non-progressing patients with positive EOT PET given RT appear to have better than expected outcomes, providing rationale for this approach
+PET-POS patients with nonprogressing disease given RT at EOT have better-than-expected outcomes, providing rationale for this approach.

-Consolidative radiation therapy (RT) for advanced-stage diffuse large B-cell lymphoma (DLBCL) remains controversial with routine practice continuing to include RT in patients with initial bulky disease or residual masses.
-PET-CT is a sensitive modality for detecting the presence of residual disease at end-of-treatment (EOT).
-A PET-guided approach to selectively administer RT has been policy in BC since 2005.
-Patients with advanced-stage DLBCL diagnosed between January 2005 - March 2017 treated with at least 6 cycles of R-CHOP that underwent EOT-PET were included in this analysis.
-Those with complete metabolic response (PET-NEG) were observed; those with PET-positive scans (PET-POS) were offered consolidative RT, when feasible.
-723 patients were identified with median follow-up of 4.3 years: 517 (72%) were PET-NEG; 206 (28%) were PET-POS.
-Time-to-progression (TTP) and overall survival (OS) at 3 years were 83% v 56% and 87% v 64%, for PET-NEG and PET-POS patients, respectively.
-Non-progressing PET-POS patients treated with consolidative RT (109/206, 53%) had outcomes approaching those of PET-NEG patients, with 3-year estimates of 76% and 80% for TTP and OS.
-PET-NEG patients with bulky disease (≥10 cm) at diagnosis, had outcomes indistinguishable from those without bulk, despite omitting RT.
-These data suggest that patients with advanced-stage DLBCL that are PET-NEG at EOT and receive no RT have excellent outcomes.
-FDG-PET can reliably guide selective administration of consolidative RT, even for patients with initially bulky disease.
+Consolidative radiation therapy (RT) for advanced-stage diffuse large B-cell lymphoma (DLBCL) remains controversial, with routine practice continuing to include RT in patients with initial bulky disease or residual masses.
+Positron emission tomography (PET)-computed tomography is a sensitive modality for detecting the presence of residual disease at the end of treatment (EOT).
+A PET-guided approach to selectively administering RT has been the policy in British Columbia since 2005.
+Patients with advanced-stage DLBCL diagnosed from 1 January 2005 to 1 March 2017 and treated with at least 6 cycles of R-CHOP (cyclophosphamide, doxorubicin, vincristine, and prednisolone plus rituximab), who underwent EOT PET, were included in this analysis.
+Those with complete metabolic response (PET-negative [PET-NEG]) were observed; those with PET-positive (PET-POS) scans were offered consolidative RT, when feasible.
+Of the patient records reviewed, 723 were identified, with median follow-up of 4.3 years: 517 (72%) were PET-NEG; 206 (28%) were PET-POS.
+Time to progression (TTP) and overall survival (OS) at 3 years were 83% vs 56% and 87% vs 64%, in patients with PET-NEG and PET-POS scans, respectively.
+PET-POS patients with nonprogressing disease treated with consolidative RT (109 and 206; 53%) had outcomes approaching those of PET-NEG patients, with 3-year estimates of 76% and 80% for TTP and OS.
+PET-NEG patients who had bulky disease (≥10 cm) at diagnosis had outcomes indistinguishable from those without bulk, despite the omission of RT.
+These data suggest that patients with advanced-stage DLBCL who are PET-NEG at EOT and receive no RT have excellent outcomes.
+18F-fluorodeoxyglucose-PET can reliably guide selective administration of consolidative RT, even in patients with initially bulky disease.